JohnLCaron/egk-ec-mixnet/README.md

 ####  table-pballot.sh

 * Simulate a table of paper ballot serial numbers and their physical locations.
-  Pass in "--missingPct percent" to simulate some percent of paper ballots were not recieved.
+  Pass in "--missingPct percent" to simulate some percent of paper ballots were not received.

 ####  pballot-decrypt